-Human beings have many wonderful qualities, but often, predicability is not one of them.
+Human beings have many wonderful qualities, but often, predictability is not one of them.
 How do you design websites and apps for complex individuals who tend to go off script and interact with products in unforeseen ways?

 You've got to understand the rhymes and reasons behind the clicks and taps—or lack thereof.
 And that’s where the Fogg Behavioral Model can help.

-The Fogg Behavioral Model.
+The Fogg Behavioral Model

 Dr. BJ Fogg, director of the Persuasive Technology Lab at Stanford University, used his background as a psychologist and innovator to develop a model that guides academics and designers in understanding human behavior change.
 The Fogg Behavioral Model explains why users act and why they don't—and it shows designers how to tweak their products to elicit a desired response.